Excelsior-Technologies-Community/IOS_Link_Detector/README.md

-# LinkDetectore
+# LinkDetector

-LinkDetectore is a Swift Package that provides live detection of email addresses, phone numbers, and website links inside an editable text field.
+LinkDetector is a Swift Package that provides live detection of email addresses, phone numbers, and website links inside an editable text field.
 As the user types, detected patterns become clickable links in real time.
 This is achieved using a `UITextView` wrapped in a SwiftUI-compatible component.

 ---